Kadibia/ifenkiri/README.md

 Copy
 Edit
 npm start
-The app will start and open in your default browser at http://localhost:3000 (or another port if configured).
+The app will start and open in your default browser at http://localhost:5172 (or another port if configured).

-Usage
-Once installed, you can:

-Browse Movies: View featured and latest movies on the homepage.
-Search & Filter: Use the search bar to find movies by name or filter based on genre and release date.
-View Movie Details: Click on a movie to access detailed information such as synopsis, cast, ratings, and reviews.
-Backend Integration: Benefit from Appwrite-powered features like user authentication and personalized movie data management.
-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.

-Create a new branch:

-bash
-Copy
-Edit
-git checkout -b feature/YourFeature
-Commit your changes:

-bash
-Copy
-Edit
-git commit -m "Add new feature"
-Push the branch:

-bash
-Copy
-Edit
-git push origin feature/YourFeature
-Open a Pull Request with a detailed description of your changes.

-For major changes, please open an issue first to discuss what you would like to change.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Contact
 For any questions or suggestions, feel free to reach out: